 Bay leaves and basil are widely used herbs in Mediterranean cuisine.
-The two are often used together to flavor hearty Italian dishes but both are present in Asian food as well.
+The two are often used together to flavor hearty Italian dishes, but both are present in Asian food as well.
 Are there any other similarities?
 Do these herbs taste the same or dramatically different?
-Read on to see these and other questions answered in another SPICEography Showdown.
+Let’s compare these two popular herbs.

 Do bay leaves and basil look the same?